 Did you know that even minimally processed foods contain sodium?
 Take a look at the sodium content of common prepared foods.

-- 1 slice wheat bread contains 147 mg
+- 1 slice wheat bread contains 147 milligrams

 And then there are surprising sources of sodium:

-- 1 Tablespoon low-sodium soy sauce contains 511 mg
+- 1 Tablespoon low-sodium soy sauce contains 511 milligrams